 Over half of the time, physicians state that reps show them data they’ve already seen, whether it’s through research they did on their own or another rep encounter.
 Pharmaceutical digital marketing allows reps to show new, engaging content instead of putting out the same information physicians already know.

-Not only will reps be able to show brand new information, they’ll be able to share it in a new format that physicians appreciate and can use even the rep visit is over.
+Not only will reps be able to show brand new information, but they’ll also be able to share it in a new format that physicians appreciate and can use even after the rep visit is over.

 Help out your sales rep force with pharmaceutical digital marketing methods